leesei/leesei.github.io/src/pages/about.md

 I then moved to JavaScript ecosystem and wrote TypeScript right away with [Bun](https://bun.sh/).
 I tried [unified](https://unifiedjs.com/explore/package/unified/) but the parsing or stringify changes the post content and it is disqualified.
 Then I tried the low level [vfile](https://unifiedjs.com/explore/package/vfile/) and [vfile-matter](https://unifiedjs.com/explore/package/vfile-matter/), they don't have API for writing file so I skipped them.
-[jonschlinkert/gray-matter](https://github.com/jonschlinkert/gray-matter) fits my purpose in first glance, but it has a full load of issues.
+[jonschlinkert/gray-matter](https://github.com/jonschlinkert/gray-matter) fits my purpose at first glance, but it has a full load of other issues.
 Finally I moved back to [vfile](https://unifiedjs.com/explore/package/vfile/) and used [yaml](https://eemeli.org/yaml/) for file output.

 ## Customizing AstroPaper